 8. Will he be lonely?

 He tells me he doesn’t play with anyone but just “walks around” at recess and lunch.
 He seems happy though to be doing this and I think he’s just finding his way.

 But is he lonely?
 Is he wanting friends?
 I will help him by reminding him how to approach friends and what he can do to get playmates, because maybe he isn’t sure how to?

 9. Is it 2.30pm already?

-Oh crap, it’s pick up time already.
-And I STILL didn’t put away the washing or pay those bills.
-Sigh.
+Oh crap, it’s pick-up time already.
+And I STILL haven’t put away the washing or paid those bills.

 School days are short.
 And pick-up time is on the dot!
 I better go, but oh … where are my keys?